latex3/babel/README.md

 ```
 3.43   2020-04-??
        - Only a few essential commands are loaded with the format.
+       - Fix - Babel reset the \sfcode of » to 1000.
+It should be 0.
+       - Improvements in Assamese and Finnish.
        -

 3.42   2020-03-22
        - \getlocaleproperty, to get the value of a field from the loaded
          ini files.